 Here are a few commonly asked questions and answers to help you with the application process.

-Visit Our Admissions Counselors page to find out who your admissions counselor is and please do not hesitate to contact them directly with your questions.
+Visit our Admissions Counselor page to connect with your admissions representative.
+Please do not hesitate to contact us with your questions.

 I would like to visit your campus.
 How do I schedule a tour?

 We welcome you to visit us for a campus tour or an open house.
 Schedule your visit today!

 What high school courses am I required to complete?

 Competitive applicants to TU have taken four years of high school English, four years of Math, three years of a Lab Science, three years of a Social Science, and two years of the same Foreign Language.

 Is the essay required?
 What is the topic?

 Yes, we require that students submit the Common Application and accompanying Common App essay — the essay prompts can be found here.

 Student applying to TU’s Honors College must also complete an Honors-specific essay — more information and prompts can be found here.